thomd/salesforce-cli-tools/README.md

 # Salesforce CLI Tools

 A collection of bash scripts for my daily work with Salesforce.
-The scripts are basically wrappers around the `sf(1)` cli tool from Salesforce.
+The scripts are basically wrappers around the `sf` cli tool from Salesforce.

 **Disclaimer**: These scripts were created to fit my personal needs.
 They might not fit your needs, they might not work on your machine, they might not work with your project setup.